 Today, let’s take a closer look at reaching out to sponsors.

-What is a sponsor?
+What is an event sponsor?

-A sponsor is anyone or any company that provides something free (money, services, or products) to help increase the value of your event.
+A sponsor is any person or company that provides something free (money, services, products) to increase the value of your event.

 Fundraisers and sponsorship opportunities are great business partnerships.
 Most companies, especially larger local businesses have a budget to do this every year.
 So the earlier you start mining for free stuff like goodie bags and food donations the better.

 Who can you get to sponsor your event?

 First contact is always important so don’t just send a generic email to all the “info@” email address you find on websites.
-Dive in deeper and take a personal approach to making this contact.
+Dive in deeper and take a personal approach to making contact.

-What should you do after reading this post?
+What should you do next?

-Search your local area for similar events to see what others are doing.
-This will help generate ideas of how you want to approach the types of sponsors you want and give you ideas of how other events are run.
+Search your local area for similar events and see what others are doing.
+This will help generate ideas for the types of sponsors you want and give you ideas of how other events are run.